ktoso/rx-wiki/How-To-Use.md

 And here is a marble diagram that illustrates how that code produces that response:
 [[images/rx-operators/Composition.2.png]]

-The following example, in Groovy, comes from <a href="https://speakerdeck.com/benjchristensen/evolution-of-the-netflix-api-qcon-sf-2013">Ben Christensen's QCon presentation on the evolution of the Netflix API</a>:
+The following example, in Groovy, comes from <a href="https://speakerdeck.com/benjchristensen/evolution-of-the-netflix-api-qcon-sf-2013">Ben Christensen’s QCon presentation on the evolution of the Netflix API</a>:

 ```groovy
 public Observable getVideoSummary(APIVideo video) {